© Crown copyright 2021

-Qualifying care relief allows carers who look after children or young people to receive certain payments (qualifying amounts) tax-free.
+Qualifying care relief allows carers who look after children or adults to receive certain payments (qualifying amounts) tax-free.

 With qualifying care relief, you only need to keep simple records for your business.

-You can use qualifying care relief if you have children or young people placed with you by:
+You can use qualifying care relief if you have children or adults placed with you by:

 - a local authority

 - health and social care trusts in Northern Ireland